gvwilson/thirdbit/fiction/iffy/index.md

 The corner of Wales' mouth quirked up.
 "I'm glad to hear it," he said drily.
-"I knew a research core once that tried to figure how to induct skills without dragging bits of personality along with them.
+"I knew a research core once that tried to figure out how to induct skills without dragging bits of personality along with them.
-It never found a way—at least, it said it didn't—but sometimes I wish…"
+It eventually decided it wasn't possible, but…"
 He picked up a stray scrap of plastic stock shaped like a seagull's wing flipped it end over end, and threw it.